Blitzman/CarND-LaneLines-P1/README.md

 ### 2. Potential Shortcomings in the Pipeline

-* Yellow lines
+* Yellow lines are hard to detect if they are not clearly different from the ground.
-* Road surface color variations
+* Road surface color variations difficult detection of both yellow and white lines (low contrast).
-* Shaky lines
+* Shaky lines in video streams
-* Curves
+* Curved lanes are not well detected nor extrapolated

+All these shortcomings render our basic pipeline unable to properly process and obtain annotations for the challenge video (click to play).

 [![Challenge Basic](http://img.youtube.com/vi/GubKeWtd768/0.jpg)](http://www.youtube.com/watch?v=GubKeWtd768 "Self-Driving Car Nanodegree - P1: Finding Lane Lines - Challenge Basic")